 These benefits, however, largely depend on what the machine is being used for, but as the name “GamingScan” suggests, we focus on games.
 And as far as games are concerned, the benefits of overclocking could be either significant or almost entirely superficial.
 Games can be CPU centric or GPU centric, and overclocking the adequate component can indeed provide a noticeable boost in performance.

-However, overclocking a GPU doesn’t provide an incremental boost in performance as is the case with a CPU.
-The results are far more unpredictable, defined by a lot of trial and error.
+However, overclocking a GPU doesn’t equip you with an additional boost in performance as is the case with a CPU.
+The results are far more unpredictable, defined by a lot of trial and error situations.
 This differing responsiveness to overclocking comes down to how a GPU works, especially the choreographed communication between the chipset and the VRAM.

 Furthermore, overclocking can lead to what is called bottlenecking, whereby the CPU is held back by the GPU or vice versa due to the performance limitations of one of them.
 If bottlenecking is an issue, the only viable solution is to upgrade the component that is lagging behind with another that can keep up.
 Granted, bottlenecking isn’t that big of a problem today, but it’s still something worth mentioning.